How to improve your computational research experience

 Data

 Keep your data in one place.
-Moving code to data is much easier than the reverse.
+Moving code to data is typically easier than the reverse.
 Unless you absolutely have to, don’t pull subsets of your data from a server to your laptop to test your code on it; this is another moving part to break, and unnecessarily scatters your project across machines.
 If possible, run your code directly on the computer where the data live.

 Choose file formats readable by both humans and computers.
 This way you can quickly glance at your files to ensure they’re structured as expected but also process them easily with code.
 CSV files with column headers, for instance, are easy to read by eye and readily manipulated by many programming languages.
 Put in the overhead to decide how to store your data.
 Changing formats later has high potential for headaches and accidental data loss.